Vertical Maximal Functions on Manifolds with Ends: Proofs of Main Theorems

 Recalling from the previous part of the proof, the $H_1(k)$ term were divided into two parts, $H_{1,a}$ and $H_{1,b}$ depending on whether the gradient hits the resolvent factor or the function $\phi_i$.
-The term where the gradient hits the resolvent, $H_{1,a}$, was proved to be bounded on $L^p$ for all $p\in[1,\infty]$.
-It is therefore sufficient to obtain the unboundedness of the following operator
+The term where the gradient hits the resolvent, $H_{1,a}$, was proved to be uniformly bounded on $L^p$ for all $p\in[1,\infty]$.
+It is, therefore, sufficient to verify the lower bounds from \eqref{a20} for the operator corresponding to the following kernel